5 Rules For Managing Channel Partners Effectively

 Other features generally contained in the software include onboarding, rewards/incentives, partner management, and others.
 There are numerous PRM tools in the market owing to the increasing expansion of indirect sales channels.

-Of these, one of the most reliable PRM tools in managing channel partners is Kiflo partner relationship management (PRM) software.
+Of these, one of the most reliable PRM tools for managing channel partners is Kiflo partner relationship management (PRM) software.

 Kiflo builds your partner ecosystem in a fast and efficient manner through the use of modern PRM software specifically designed for small and medium businesses (SMBs).
 Its state-of-the-art PRM software meant for SMBs has full coverage containing affiliate, referral, and reseller partners.

-Despite the varied innovative services contained in Kiflo PRM such as easy-to-use features and management of multiple partnerships via a single unit, it is affordable with starting at $299/month.
+Despite the varied innovative services contained in Kiflo PRM such as easy-to-use features and management of multiple partnerships via a single unit, it is affordable with PRM pricing starting at $249/month.

 The role of a reliable partner relationship management (PRM) tool in managing channel partners is crucial as it aids a progressive channel sales environment.